duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/997_AMOD18_intersection_navigation.md

-# AMOD18 Project Unicorn {#demo-projectunicorn status=ready}
+# AMOD18 Intersection Navigation {#demo-projectunicorn status=ready}

 This document provides instructions on how to run the intersection navigation demo.

 ### Approach
 As indicated in grey in [](#fig:software) there are four major parts in the intersection navigation: